What is an Energy Broker?

-In 2016, there was an estimated number of 983,000 jobs in the United States for Energy Broker.
+There were about 983,000 jobs for Energy Broker in 2016 (in the United States).
 New jobs are being produced at a rate of 9.7% which is above the national average.
 The Bureau of Labor Statistics predicts 94,900 new jobs for Energy Broker by 2026.
-The BLS estimates 131,000 yearly job openings in this field.
+There will be an estimated 131,000 positions for Energy Broker per year.

 The states with the most job growth for Energy Broker are Utah, Washington, and Nevada.
 Watch out if you plan on working in Maine, Alaska, or Vermont.
 These states have the worst job growth for this type of profession.

 The average yearly salary of an Energy Broker ranges between $26,300 and $116,090.